 Tell us a little bit about yourself and your life, not necessarily music-related

-I was born in London in 1995, and lived my first months in the student halls of Imperial College, right next to the Royal Albert Hall.
-No-one foresaw that after 17 years I might return to perform on that stage with a symphony orchestra.
+I was born in 1995 and lived my first few months at a student residence in Imperial College London, right next to the Royal Albert Hall.
+No-one foresaw in 17 years I might return to perform on that stage with a symphony orchestra.
 When I was little, we didn’t have much money, and nobody in my family played a ‘Western’ classical instrument.
-My grandfather used to play the Chinese violin, called the Er Hu ( 二胡 ), but that was about it.
+One of my grandmothers was a singer and dancer, another grandfather played the Chinese violin, called Er Hu ( 二胡 ); that was all.
 At the age of four, having moved to Edinburgh, I auditioned for the City of Edinburgh Music School singing Head, Shoulders, Knees and Toes.
 Miraculously, I was accepted, and studied there for seven years.

-Later, I continued at St Mary’s Music School as a bursary student.
-There, I discovered the camaraderie of chamber and orchestral music, and a zeal for writing and foreign languages.
-After six years, instead of music I opted for university to read Law with European Legal Studies at King’s College London and the University of Strasbourg.
-I also took classes in politics, philosophy and anthropology, and found true enjoyment in academic research.
+I continued at St Mary’s Music School as a bursary student.
+Here, I discovered the camaraderie of chamber and orchestral music, and a zeal for writing and foreign languages.
+After six years, I chose university.
+I studied Law with European Legal Studies at King’s College London and the University of Strasbourg, dipping my toes into politics, philosophy and anthropology along the way.
+But, if I wasn’t reading, I was nearly always playing the violin.

 What are your favourite things?